nasa/openmct/example/msl/README.md

+To use this bundle, add the following paths to /main.js - './platform/features/conductor/bundle', './example/msl/bundle',

 An example plugin that integrates with public data from the Curiosity rover.
 The data shown used by this plugin is published by the Centro de Astrobiología (CSIC-INTA) at http://cab.inta-csic.es/rems/

+Fetching data from this source requires a cross-origin request which will fail on most modern browsers due to restrictions on such requests.
+As such, it is proxied through a local proxy defined in app.js.
+In order to use this example you will need to run app.js locally.

 This example shows integration with an historical telemetry source, as opposed to a real-time data source that is streaming back current information